wfarat/Planimate/README.md

-# PlannerApp
+# Planimate

-PlannerApp is a React Native application designed to help users plan their goals and break them down into smaller, manageable tasks.
+Planimate is a React Native application designed to help users plan their goals and break them down into smaller, manageable tasks.
 The app features a goal planner, a quote section for daily inspiration, and a calendar view for easy scheduling.
 Future plans include expanding the app with social features and AI assistance.

 ## Features